Want to get this guide sent to your email instead?

 2. What do pescatarians eat? – Sampling of the types of meals you can eat

-3. Pescatarian food list – An overview of all fish, vegetables, fruits, grains available to you
+3. Pescatarian diet food list – An overview of all fish, vegetables, fruits, grains available to you

-4. Recommended dietary considerations – buying tips for fish and produce, which supplements to consider
+4. Recommended dietary considerations – buying tips for fish and produce, which supplements to take for pescatarian diet

 7. Losing weight as a pescatarian? – tips for success